 EDTE 105B.
 Advanced Techniques in Tutoring Children in Reading: Practicum.
 Field-based course provides a synthesis and application of course content learned in EDTE 105A.
 Students are placed in a primary level setting for at-risk students who read approximately two grade levels below their peers.
 The twice-weekly practicum focuses on the reading process, reading-writing connections, individual and/or small group tutoring, student assessment, and reflection from journals.
 Note: May be taken by all undergraduate students and must be taken concurrently with EDTE 105A.
 Prerequisite: EDTE 103A and EDTE 103B.
 Corequisite: EDTE 105A.
-Graded Credit/No Credit.
-1 unit.
+Graded: Credit / No Credit.
+Units: 1.0.

 EDTE 106.
 Assisting the Secondary Classroom Teacher.
 Students will complete intensive training before being assigned to a secondary level classroom in a public school in the greater Sacramento area.
 Required attendance at two-hour training sessions; placement in secondary level classrooms; participation in continuing seminars/workshops bi-weekly.
 Additional four hour per week at middle or high school for 12 weeks.
 Total time spent in classroom is approximately 48 hours.
 Does not substitute for any course in the basic teaching credential program.
 Note: May be repeated once for credit.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 EDTE 116.
 The Psychology of Instruction.
 Introduction to professional pedagogy, including a thorough analysis of the Teaching Performance Expectations.
-Information, strategies, and practical experience in designing and reflecting on lesson and unit plans with an emphasis on strategies for contextualizing teaching learning.
+Information, strategies, and practical experience in designing, assessing, and reflecting on lesson and unit plans with an emphasis on strategies for contextualizing teaching and learning.
+At the conclusion of this course and its linked courses, candidates are expected to be sufficiently prepared to design and implement lesson and unit plans in their first phase of student teaching.
+Enrollment in Semester 1.
 Prerequisite: Admission to the Single Subject Credential Program.
-3 units.
+Units: 4.0.

 EDTE 117A.
 Foundational Issues in a Pluralistic Society A. Critical analysis of purposes and processes of public schooling, including an examination of the sociopolitical relationship between public schools and society, and the relationship between culture, community, achievement, educational theory and practice.
 Emphasis on the social, cultural, historical and philosophical foundations of education; theories of learning; and ethno-cultural, social, emotional and cognitive development.
 Students examine their attitudes regarding gender, sexuality, race, language and ability.
 Students develop a philosophy of education for our multicultural and democratic society.
 Prerequisite: Admission to Multiple Subject Credential Program.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 EDTE 120.
 Literature for Children.
 Historical and modern children's literature; standards of selection and acquaintance with the leading authors and illustrators; procedures and practices in methodology.
-3 units.
+Units: 3.0.